guillermooo/sublime-undocs/source/extensibility/syntaxdefs.rst

     # or…
     \$\d+

-However, because we're writing our regex in JSON, we need to account for JSON's own escaping rules.
+However, because we're writing our regex in JSON, we need to factor in JSON's own escaping rules.
 Thus, our previous example becomes::

     \\$\\d+